andreatramacere/jetset/doc/user_guide/documentation_notebooks/custom_emitters_distr/custom_emitters.rst

 .. code:: ipython3

     p=my_jet.plot_model()
-    p.rescale(y_min=-16,y_max=-13)
+    p.setlim(y_min=1E-16,y_max=1E-13)

 .. image:: custom_emitters_files/custom_emitters_28_0.png

-Now we shitch on the normalization for the emetters distribtuion, and we keep all the parameters unchanged, including N
+Now we switch on the normalization for the emetters distribtuion, and we keep all the parameters unchanged, including N

 .. code:: ipython3